platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 Activity scripts have a series of APIs available to them to facilitate building out custom functionality.

+### `underscore.js`

+Underscore.js 1.9.2 is available out-of-the-box to make writing Activity scripts more pleasant.
+See [Underscore's documentation](https://cdn.rawgit.com/jashkenas/underscore/1.9.2/index.html) for available functions and utilities.

 ### `activity`

 Every activity script has a global variable `activity` that contains detailed information about the activity, including embedded, JSON-ified versions of the routes configuration and relevant `.platform.app.yaml` files.
 The `activity` variable is the same as the [webhook payload]({{< relref "/integrations/activity/webhooks.md" >}}).
 See the documentation there for details and a complete example.